DSLRs vs. Smartphone Cameras: How Do They Compare?

 The Main Question

 Do you feel like your smartphone camera is restricting you?
 Until you do, don’t feel forced to make the upgrade.
 A DSLR is fun and useful, but it’s not the only way to engage in photography as a hobby.
-In fact, there are some very talented photographers using only their iPhone cameras to take pictures.
+In fact, there are some very talented photographers using only their iPhone cameras to take pictures, and with every upgrade smartphone cameras are getting lots of new features.